Do Dogs Pant When Happy? A Complete Guide for Dog Owners

 DurationShort-termProlonged

-TongueRelaxed, normal colorVery extended, bright red
+TongueRelaxed, normal colourVery extended, bright red

-Gum colorPinkPale, bright red, or bluish
+Gum colourPinkPale, bright red, or bluish

-BehaviorPlayful, engagedRestless, pacing, drooling
+BehaviourPlayful, engagedRestless, pacing, drooling

-BreathingFast but controlledHeavy, labored, irregular
+BreathingFast but controlledHeavy, laboured, irregular

 If panting occurs without exercise, heat, or stimulation, investigate further.